 Rick Beato

-Rick’s music Youtube channel now has 3.03 million subscribers and his videos also include tops like “Top 20 Acoustic Guitar Intros of All Time”, “Top 20 Drum Intros of All Time”, and “Top 20 Rock Guitar Solos of All Time”, as well as educational videos about the greatest musicians in the world.
-I believe you’ll appreciate Rick’s videos whether you’re into more old-school or newer music, as there’s something you can learn from his musical lessons, and you can discover new great music or new things about the music you already loved.
+Rick’s music YouTube channel now has 3.88 million subscribers and his videos also include tops like “Top 20 Acoustic Guitar Intros of All Time”, “Top 20 Drum Intros of All Time”, and “Top 20 Rock Guitar Solos of All Time”, as well as educational videos about the greatest musicians in the world.
+I believe you’ll appreciate Rick’s videos whether you’re into more old-school or newer music, as there’s something you can learn from his musical lessons, and you can discover new great music or new things about the music you already love.

 Adam Neely